-In partnership with the Opus Foundation®, in 2015 we launched the Gerry Rauenhorst Building Community Award to honor our founder's legacy of giving and celebrate our history.
+To honor our founder's legacy of giving, Opus and the Opus Foundation® launched the Gerry Rauenhorst Building Community Award in 2015.
 Fueled by unwavering optimism, Gerry demonstrated an entrepreneurial spirit, creativity and a commitment to finding a better way to build a business, community and value-centered life.
 With an enduring belief that business has a responsibility to strengthen society, Gerry ensured giving back was a cornerstone of our organization.

 Recognizing the important contributions of all the finalists, the remaining seven each received a $5,000 grant from the Opus Foundation®.

 Include, achieve, enjoy: Goals for Center for Enriched Living's social, recreational, employment and educational programs for people with intellectual and developmental disabilities.